dynamsoft-docs/capture-vision-docs-mobile/programming/ios/user-guide/mrz.md

 ### Initialize the Capture Vision Router

-Create an instance of `CaptureVisionRouter` and bind it with the already created instance of `DynamsoftCameraEnhancer`.
+Create an instance of `DSCaptureVisionRouter` and bind it with the already created instance of `DynamsoftCameraEnhancer`.

 ```swift
 import DynamsoftCaptureVisionRouter